4 astronauts return to Earth after medical issue forces early ISS exit

 (CNN) — Four astronauts aboard a SpaceX Crew Dragon capsule splashed down early Thursday in the Pacific Ocean, ending a weeklong effort to get an unnamed crew member home to evaluate a medical issue.

+“NASA was ready.
+The team responded quickly and professionally, as did the teams across the agency, working closely with our commercial partners and executed a very safe return,” NASA Administrator Jared Isaacman said during a news conference Thursday morning.
+“This is exactly why we train, and this is NASA at its finest.”

 The crew left the International Space Station at 5:20 p.m.
-ET Wednesday aboard the spacecraft and are on a 10-hour journey, gradually lowering in altitude and preparing to reenter Earth’s atmosphere.
+ET Wednesday aboard the spacecraft for a 10-hour journey home, gradually lowering in altitude and preparing to reenter Earth’s atmosphere.

-The astronauts, part of a mission called Crew-11, then splashed down just after 3:40 a.m ET Thursday off the coast of San Diego and were greeted by the sight of a few dolphins swimming nearby.
+The astronauts, part of a mission called Crew-11, landed just after 3:40 a.m ET Thursday off the coast of San Diego and were greeted by the sight of a few dolphins swimming nearby.

-The crew is now on board a SpaceX Crew Dragon capsule, preparing to exit the capsule after it’s hauled onto a recovery ship.
-The crew will then be able to exit the capsule, breathing fresh air for the first time in five months.
+The crew then boarded a recovery ship that was able to haul their SpaceX capsule out of the ocean after splashdown.
+As is routine when astronauts return from long-duration stays on the ISS, gurneys were used to assist the crew with mobility as they readjust to life with gravity.

+All four crew members were seen smiling, waving and offering thumbs up as they exited the spacecraft.

 NASA made the decision to bring the Crew-11 astronauts home last week after the space agency announced it was canceling a planned spacewalk due to a medical issue.